tejzpr/screenkeys/README.md

 Screenkeys
 ==========
-Screenkeys is a fluidic CSS/Javascript based virtual keyboard with localization support.
+Screenkeys - A jQuery plugin to show a multilingual virtual keyboard for websites, used to avoid keyloggers while typing sensitive data into website form fields.

 ### Features
 * Full keys virtual keyboard in 102kb